syncfusion-content/wpf-docs/wpf/SfSurfaceChart/Getting-Started.md

 </Syncfusion:SfSurfaceChart.ColorBar>

 {% endhighlight %}
-Now we have created a simple surface chart and following code example are for XAML.
+Now you have created a simple surface chart.
+The following code example is for XAML.

 {% highlight xml %}